Natural Steps, Arkansas: History

 In 1870, United States Army Corps of Engineers Col. John Navarre Macomb, along with Assistant Engineer S.T.
 Abert, set out to map the Arkansas River and show low-water depths and other features important to river travel across the channel.
-In their maps, a drawing and location of the "Natural Steps" were included.
+In their maps, a drawing and the location of the "Natural Steps" were included.

 Native Americans

 Fred O. Henker, M.D. wrote, "The first inhabitants of the Natural Steps area were Native Americans, Indians whose presence in the vicinity dates back possibly 10,000 years."

-During early European explorations and the colonial period, local Native Americans, from about 1500 to the late 1700s, were the Quapaw, which translates to "down stream people."
+During early European explorations and the colonial period, local Native Americans, from about 1500 to the late 1700s, were the Quapaw, which translates to "down stream people".

 Naturalist Thomas Nuttall wrote A Journal of Travels into the Arkansas Territory During the Year 1819 based on his travels from 1819–1821 to study botany along the Arkansas River.
 He also observed the Quapaw and other Native Americans.
 "A number of families were now about to settle, or rather take provisionary possession of the land purchased from the Osage, situated along the banks of the Arkansas, from Frog bayou to the falls of the Verdigris ..."
 Nuttall's travels took him to the mouth of the Verdigris River.